gbolo/go-util/oidc-client/README.md

 # OIDC Test Client for use with OIDC DAC Flow

+## DISCLAIMER
+This application was written to help me understand the details of a specific OIDC flow.
+This is NOT a general purpose OIDC client, and such does not support many standard options.
+This application skips many steps and does not use any oauth2/oidc client libraries.
+PLEASE USE A REAL LIBRARY WHEN DEVELOPING YOUR OIDC APPLICATION.

+**!!
+THIS APPLICATION SHOULD NOT BE USED FOR ANY OTHER PURPOSE OTHER THAN TESTING AND EDUCATION !!**

 ## Requirements
 In order for the flow to work you need the following:
 - you need a reachable URL so that the oidc server can reach your jwks URL.
 Set this in config file: `external_self_baseurl`